i-doit/knowledge-base/docs/en/installation/i-doit-virtual-eval-appliance/upgrade-virtual-appliance-debian-9.md

 cat /etc/debian_release
 ```

-If this is not the case, the upgrade will fail.
+If this is not the case, the upgrade will fail.<br>
 As a precautionary measure you should stop the webserver so that i-doit is not activated in the meantime:

 ```shell